 The IHSSP is a strategic approach and implementation programme for creating human settlement opportunities in the City of Cape Town.
-However, this objective can only be achieved through the transversal and integrated planning of various sector plans that are being developed by other directorates within the City.
-This section outlines the intersecting considerations of other City directorates and departments that have a bearing on the Human Settlements Directorate's interventions when planning for the short to medium term.
+However, the abovementioned objective can only be achieved through the transversal and integrated planning of various sector plans that are being developed by other directorates within the City.
+This section outlines the intersecting considerations of other City directorates that have a bearing on the Human Settlements Directorate's interventions when planning for a 2040 timeline.